dannythehacker/moon-stealer/README.md

 Enjoy!

-NOTE: When Opening Moon-Stealer Just Tap "main.py" to Open Everytime!
+NOTE: When Opening Moon-Grabber Just Tap "main.py" to Open Everytime!

 NOTE: Make sure you have Python 3.10+ and Added to Path.